thomasyang44/sko-tech-academy/docs/client-onboarding/co-deploy-integrate.md

     15\.
 Use the contents of the [runModel.json](Solution%20Exports/Automation%20Decision%20Services/ML/runModel.json) file as the request body
     <br>
-    Note: from your browser, please ensure to select **Raw Data** to view the body:
+    Note: from your browser, please ensure to select **Raw Data** to view/copy the request body:
     ![image-2021Binary](images/sko-ads-ml-run-model-raw.png){width="300"}

     16\.
 Update the `$PREDICTION-ID$` in the json to the `ID` copied before, typically this is `1`.